When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Eden

-• Eden Lord: A character from the US television series Nip/Tuck.
+• Eden Lord: A character from the edgy TV drama Nip/Tuck.

 Is Eden a Pretty Name?

-Eden is a pretty name.
-It brings up the idea of serenity and paradise.
-It is common, but not so much that it would have been slighted or ruined.
-Eden’s popularity rose in the 1990s has stayed put, and that is because the name is so attractive.
+Eden is widely considered a beautiful name.
+It brings up the idea of serenity, paradise, and nature.
+It is common enough to be recognized instantly, but not so saturated that it loses its charm.
+Its popularity rose in the 1990s and has stayed put, simply because the name is so attractive phonetically and aesthetically.

 Why is Eden Called Eden?

 In the Book of Genesis, The Garden of Eden was also known as the “Garden of Yahweh.”
 Yahweh is the Hebrew God of Israel, and in the book of Ezekiel, Eden became the “Garden of God.”
-From there, it most likely came from the Akkadian phrase edinu, meaning “plain.”
+From there, it most likely came from the Akkadian phrase edinu, meaning “plain,” referring to the geography of the location.

 Is Eden a Good Name?

 Eden is a great name!
-It’s used for a boy or girl, and since it means “place of pleasure” or “delight,” it’s easy to love.
+It’s used for a boy or girl, and since it means “place of pleasure” or “delight,” it has a wonderfully positive meaning.
+It is easy to spell, easy to pronounce, and travels well across different cultures.

 Feedback: Was This Article Helpful?